-That said, transracial adoption is not without its challenges, just like any other type of adoption.
-All those involved in a transracial adoption have a great deal of work to do when it comes to educating themselves about the importance of diversity.
-However, those who put in the effort to learn about transracial adoption will most likely find that the rewards of this effort are great.
-Once they choose transracial adoption, they’re more likely to feel more confident in their decision and more likely to feel confident as a parent, whether they’re a birth mother placing a child for adoption or an adoptive parent hoping to adopt a child.
+That said, transracial adoption is not without its challenges, just like all other types of adoption.
+Those involved in a transracial adoption have a great deal of work to do when it comes to educating themselves about the importance of diversity.
+However, those who put in the effort will most likely find that the rewards of this effort are great.
+Once they choose transracial adoption, they’re more likely to feel more confident in their decision, whether they’re a birth mother or an adoptive parent.

-Sometimes, it can be difficult and confusing to learn about diversity, but it’s important to go about it with an open mind.
+Sometimes, it can be difficult and confusing to learn about diversity, but it’s important to keep an open mind.
 Not all people are alike, but that doesn’t mean the people who are different from us are bad.
-The more open-minded you are to learning about diversity, the more likely you are to see the beauty in the differences that make each of us unique.
-At the end of the day, if you decide to opt for an transracial adoption, this will only be more beneficial — and not just to you, but to your child as well!
+The more open-minded you are, the more likely you are to see the beauty in the differences that make each of us unique.
+If you decide to opt for an transracial adoption, adoption agencies are available to help you learn.

-That said, it’s still absolutely critical for you — as the birth mother or the adoptive parents — to learn as much as you can about diversity and why it’s so important.
+That said, it’s still absolutely critical for you — as the birth mother or the adoptive parents — to learn as much as you can about diversity.
 Learning about different races, ethnicities, and cultures, especially your child’s, is about more than being able to provide a missing piece to their identity.
-It’s about respecting the racial, ethnic, and cultural differences that make them so unique!
+It’s also about respecting the differences that make them so unique!